wjsutton/the_summer_of_sql/README.md

-# The Summer of SQL
+# 🌞 The Summer of SQL 🌞

 Welcome to The Summer of SQL!
 This series is designed to help participants gain skills and confidence in SQL through a variety of hands-on challenges.

+I ran this series interally with [The Information Lab](https://www.theinformationlab.co.uk/) which:
+- Doubled our active SQL users monthly
+- Empowered participants to start their own SQL projects
+- Gave them the confidence to run their own SQL training sessions

+If you are new to SQL, we recommend starting with the interactive tutorials on [SQLBolt](https://sqlbolt.com/).
+These tutorials will help you understand the basics of SQL and prepare you for the weekly challenges ahead.

 ## How It Works

-Each week, a new SQL challenge will be posted.
-Participants can attempt the challenge, and then review the walkthrough and solutions to enhance their understanding.
+Each week, a new SQL challenge will be posted to socials.
+Participants can attempt the challenge, and then review the walkthrough and solutions to enhance their SQL skills.

+Of note, there are sometimes:
+-  multiple ways to solve a question,
+-  different was of interpreting a question,
+-  and variations in SQL dialects (e.g. mySQL vs PostgreSQL)

+Your answer may be different and that's ok!

+If you can explain why you have written the code to answer the question that is the most important thing.

+Share your progress on social media using the hashtags **#SummerofSQL** and **#datafam**.

 ## Challenges